KMN-Datacenter/Linux/README.md

 ## Admin accounts
 1. Any account in the form *firstnamesurname* is a local admin account and requires a strong password.
 2. You may enable desktop access when the server is being commissioned.
+Enable through Settings, System, Remote login. **SOP to be written**